phuocding/master-to-pythonista/exercises/FindWordFrequency/README.md

 For above command the output will be like {8: 1, 2: 2, 4: 1}

-This function will remove below mentioed punctuations from text, [".", ",", "'", "!", "%", "$", "@", "#", "^", "&", "*", "(", ")", "-", "_", "+", "=", "{", "}", "[", "]", "|", ";", ":", "<", ">", "?"]
+This function will remove the below mentioned punctuations from text, [".", ",", "'", "!", "%", "$", "@", "#", "^", "&", "*", "(", ")", "-", "_", "+", "=", "{", "}", "[", "]", "|", ";", ":", "<", ">", "?"]